dylanaraps/pure-bash-bible/README.md

 # [[ -z "$TMUX"  ]] && exec tmux
 ```

-## Get the number of lines in a file.
+## Get the number of lines in a file

 Alternative to `wc -l`.